mdbecker/pixi_jupyter_container/README.md

 # Opinionated Custom JupyterLab Stack Container

-An optimized, easy-to-maintain, and modern JupyterLab environment built with Pixi (instead of Conda/Mamba).
-This container is designed for efficient data science workflows and always pulls the latest bleeding-edge versions of all external dependencies at build time.
+An easy-to-maintain and modern JupyterLab environment built with Pixi (instead of Conda/Mamba).
+This container is designed to make it quick and easy to spin up jupyterlab with all my favorite tools, while keeping everything up to date.

 ## Features

-- **Modern Package Management**: Utilizes [Pixi](https://github.com/prefix-dev/pixi) for fast environment creation and dependency management.
+- **Modern Package Management**: Utilizes [Pixi](https://github.com/prefix-dev/pixi) for fast environment creation and reliable dependency management.
-- **Minimal and Efficient**: Based on Ubuntu 24.04 (or latest) for smaller, faster containers.
+- **Standard Base Image**: Based on the official Ubuntu image (`ubuntu:latest`) to provide familiarity and broad compatibility.
-- **Bleeding-Edge Updates**: Always fetches the latest Ubuntu image, Pixi binary, and Python packages (as defined in `pixi.toml`) during each build.
+- **Up-to-date**: Pulls updates for the Ubuntu image, Pixi binary, and Python packages (as defined in `pixi.toml`) during each build.
-- **Pre-configured Extensions**: Includes popular JupyterLab extensions (`jupyterlab_execute_time`, `ipyflow`) for improved productivity.
+- **Pre-configured Extensions**: Includes JupyterLab extensions (`jupyterlab_execute_time`, `ipyflow`) that provide useful enhancements to the notebook interface.
-- **Stylish Out-of-the-Box**: Pre-themed with JupyterThemes (Monokai style).
-- **Automated Testing & Lock File Generation**: GitHub Actions automatically rebuild the container on a regular schedule, run smoke tests (including checks for essential Python libraries like NumPy, Pandas, and scikit-learn), and generate an updated `pixi.lock` file that captures the resolved versions.
+- **Automated Testing & Lock File Generation**: GitHub Actions regularly rebuild the container, execute smoke tests (checking imports for key Python libraries like NumPy, Pandas, and scikit-learn), and regenerate the `pixi.lock` file to record exact dependency versions, ensuring we always have the latest working versions.
-- **Built for ARM64**: Optimized for Apple Silicon (M1/M2 MacBooks).
+- **Built for ARM64**: Built natively for ARM64, ensuring compatibility with Apple Silicon.

 ## Quick Start